 How to protect your trade mark via the other national offices

-In order to register a trade mark in a foreign country as a national mark an application for registration of a trade mark should be filed with the trade mark office of a relevant country.
-The trade mark will be protected on the territory of the relevant country or union of countries.
+If you want to register your trade mark in a foreign country as a national mark, an application for registration of your trade mark should be filed with the trade mark office of a relevant country.
+Your trade mark will be protected on the territory of this country or union of countries.

-This way of registration is complicated due to language barrier, different processing normatives of the offices and a requirement to employ a local representative for communication with the national offices of many countries.
-Consequently it is more reasonable to use international registration systems for obtaining legal protection: European Union trade mark system or registration under the Madrid Protocol.
+This way of registration is complicated due to language barrier, different processing norms of the offices and a requirement to employ a local representative for communication with the national offices of some countries.
+Consequently, it is sometimes more reasonable to use other ways for obtaining legal protection abroad: the European Union trade mark system or the Madrid system.

-On the other hand national registration may be the most rational way for some applicants, for example if protection is needed only in one neighbouring country or if there is a need to adjust the trade mark according to the local market (e.g. registration of a trade mark in the Cyrillic characters may be necessary only in Russia).
+On the other hand, sometimes the national registration may be the most rational way for registration, for example if protection is only needed in one neighbouring country, or if there is a need to adjust your trade mark according to the local market.
+For example, registration of a trade mark in Cyrillic characters may be necessary only in Russia.